 - taking a taxi from Bucharest Airport

-Getting a taxi or a hired car from Bucharest Airport to the city centre is quicker, very convenient and reasonably cheap (35-45 Lei ~8-10 Euro) on the standard fare (see section below on Bucharest taxi fares).
+Getting a taxi or a hired car from Bucharest Airport to the city centre is quicker, very convenient and reasonably cheap (45 - 70 Lei or 10 - 15 Euro) on the standard fare (see section below on Bucharest taxi fares).
 A couple of years ago there were significant problems with aggressive taxi divers at the airport waiting to rip off tourists, but authorities have partially fixed this and it’s no longer the case.
 As a local, I’ve to get to and from Bucharest Otopeni airport because it’s the best way.
 If you want to get to Bucharest by hired car, follow these local tips:

 First, look for these yellow self-order machines on both sides of the international arrivals gate (after baggage claim); use one of them to order a taxi from the pre-authorised companies and you will get a printed ticket with taxi details which you Walk outside the terminal building (still on 1st floor) and wait for the taxi to come from the left pathway; you can pay with Romanian Lei in cash;

-Second, a great alternative to the usual taxi companies is Uber or Taxify; cars ordered through these apps will (usually) pick you up from the 1st floor of the parking outside the terminal building; there might be a surcharge for the parking fee
+Second, a great alternative to the usual taxi companies is Uber or other ride-hailing apps (see below); cars ordered through these apps will (usually) pick you up from the ground floor of the parking outside the terminal building; there might be a surcharge for the parking fee